dtoczala/IBM_Cloud_Onboarding/README.md

 The IBM Cloud is rapidly evolving and changing to better meet the needs of our customers.
 If you have topics or subjects that you would like to see addressed here, please open an issue for this project, so we can have other community members begin to contribute and address these areas.

 ## Cloud Basics
 The IBM Cloud has two major components, and it is good to have a basic understanding of both.
+The first model is based on Cloud Foundry.
+The [Cloud Foundry access model](https://console.bluemix.net/docs/iam/cfaccess.html#cfaccess) is a framework for establishing a hierarchy of user access and security roles for an organization.
+It is based on a hierarchy of conceptual groupings, with the **Account** at the top, which may have one or more **Organizations** which belong to the **Account**.
+Each **Organization** may have one or more **Spaces** which are associated with it.
+Each Account/Organization/Space represents a working environment.

+The IBM Cloud started out with ONLY the Cloud Foundry model, but now also has support for a [IAM (IBM Cloud Identity and Access Management)](https://console.bluemix.net/docs/iam/users_roles.html#userroles) which uses the concept of Resource Groups and Access Groups to provide user access and security controls.

 ### References for Further Reading
-- [Signing Up for the IBM Cloud](https://console.bluemix.net/docs/account/adminpublic.html#signing-up-for-ibm-cloud) - Documentation on getting started - pull this link once we have some better ones in here.
+- [Signing Up for the IBM Cloud](https://console.bluemix.net/docs/account/adminpublic.html#signing-up-for-ibm-cloud) - Documentation on getting started.
+- [Bluemix and Watson – Getting started right](https://developer.ibm.com/dwblog/2017/ibm-cloud-bluemix-watson-new-customers/) - a good primer on getting started with IBM Watson services on the IBM Cloud.
+- [IBM Cloud – Identity and Access Management](https://github.com/jamesbeltonIBM/IBMCloudIAM) - An EXCELLENT beginner’s guide to understanding IAM written by [James Belton](https://github.com/jamesbeltonIBM).
+My recommendation for the place to start when attempting to understand IAM on IBM Cloud.
+- [Bluemix CLI Commands for Managing Keys and Policies](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bx_commands_iam) - a listing and description of the various command line options for managing keys and policies for IAM.
+- [IAM Recipe for IBM Cloud Access & Migration Path from CF](https://brandymguillory.wordpress.com/2018/05/31/iam-recipe-for-ibm-cloud-access-migration-path-from-cf/) - a nice walk through of setting up IAM for a real-world application.
+-

 ## Organization of the Materials
 We have organized the material here to try to be helpful for the administrators of the IBM Cloud, the strategists using the IBM Cloud, and the developers and technical users of the IBM Cloud.
 Each of these groups will have a "section" of this project, and you will see that this is organized around that ideal.